scramjs/web-copter/README.md

 A quadcopter controlled with custom elements and JavaScript.
 This is a prototype project meant to show how web components (and more specifically custom elements) can be used to build a hardware application.
+The quadcopter does not fly, but the four motors can be controlled (and you can imagine it is flying).

 ## Preview